Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models

-Exact results are limited to $V = 0$ and to models on rigid lattices with one site per unit cell.

-1D models on deformable lattices with electron-phonon coupling are subject to the Peierls instability that lowers the symmetry and is essential for physical realizations.
-The Peierls instability of polyacetylene is associated with bond length alternation, topological solitons and mid-gap excitations~\cite{heeger88}.
-The ground state of Eq.~\ref{eq:EHM_ham} is unconditionally unstable to dimerization when $N_e = N$, while quarter filling with either electrons or holes leads to tetramerized chains in organic molecular crystals that include superconductors.
-Peierls instabilities or transitions have been studied~\cite{su1980,jerome2004,pouget2017} in many materials with quasi-1D chains, both inorganic and organic, both conductors and insulators at $T > T_P$.
-Although we limit discussion to rigid lattices that allow sharp comparison with theory, the motivation is to analyze thermodynamic data at cryogenic temperatures, or reduced $T \sim 0.01$ in systems with electronic integrals of order $t \sim 10^3$ K. The ED/DMRG method is equally applicable to deformable lattices with spin-phonon coupling and spin-Peierls transitions~\cite{sudipsp2020}.

-The molar magnetic susceptibility $\chi(T)$ provides by far the most direct contact with experiment since electronic spins dominate the magnetism.
-The spin specific heat $C(T)$ can be extracted from lattice (phonon) contributions at $T < 20$ K or in systems with high-spin, low-spin transitions.
-Even with magnetic fields of $\sim 20$ T, substantial magnetization of systems with antiferromagnetic interactions is limited to $T < 100$ K. The reduced unit for $\chi(T)$ is $N_A g^2 \mu_B^2/t$ where $N_A$ is the Avogadro constant, $\mu_B$ is the Bohr magneton and $g = 2.0032$ is the free electron value.
-Since $S$ is conserved, the models in Eq.~\ref{eq:EHM_ham} do not have spin-orbit coupling.
-The half-filled band at $0$ K has filled states $\varepsilon_k = -2\cos{k}$ up to the Fermi wavevector $k_F = \pm \pi/2$.
+Glocke et al. reported~\cite{sirker2007} a comprehensive TMRG study of the thermodynamics of Eq.~\ref{eq:EHM_ham} and found accurate spin and charge susceptibilities down to $T/t \sim 0.05$.

+The ground state of the half-filled band with $U = V = 0$ in Eq.~\ref{eq:EHM_ham} has doubly occupied states $\varepsilon(k)$ up to the Fermi wavevector $k_F = \pm \pi/2$.